iEarthos/Enterprise-3/README.md

 Secondly, all source code files must use *tabs* - not spaces, and I expect a tab width of 4.
 If your editor is configured to use spaces, you *must* convert the spaces into tabs with a width of 4.
 This can be done with a UNIX command like `unexpand --first-only --tabs=4`.

 Same goes with functions, other blocks like `while`, `do`, and pretty much anything else.
-Please realize that not everything will be under this style (particularly code I've pulled in from elsewhere) and while, yes, that makes me a hypocrite, I don't care.
-I'll do my best to follow this style, and if you contribute, I expect you to do yours.
+Please realize that not everything will be under this style (particularly code I've pulled in from elsewhere), but I'll do my best to follow this style, and if you contribute, I expect you to do yours.

 ### PULL REQUESTS ###